278 placer claims

 Dajin Resources (US) Corp. has reviewed the recently completed gravity survey at Alkali Lake.
 The survey was completed by Magee Geophysical Services LLC of Reno, Nevada and the 3D gravity and airborne magnetic basin modeling was prepared by Wright Geophysics Inc. of Elko, Nevada.

-The additional claims brings the total of Dajin’s 100% owned property in the Alkali Lake area up to 191 claims with a total acreage of 3,851 (1,558 hectares).
+Additional placer claims staked brings the total of Dajin’s 100% owned property in the Alkali Lake area up to 278 claims with a total acreage of 5,591 (2,262 hectares).
 Surface sampling in March and April, 2015, confirmed the presence of near surface lithium in the western basin.
 Planning is now underway for additional exploration of the eastern basin which has no surface manifestation and is visible only in the gravity data.

 Recently completed gravity survey, showing relationship to nearby Albemarle Silver Peak Lithium Brine Mine and Clayton Valley.